Osprey Hikelite 26 Review: Exceptional Ventilation for Warm-Weather Day Hikes

 The mesh backpanel and shoulder straps collect salt residue from sweat.
 Left unaddressed, that salt can degrade the foam.
 Clean them with a soft brush, mild fragrance-free soap, and lukewarm water.
 Avoid machine washing entirely.

 For off-season storage, keep the pack uncompressed.
 The LightWire frame relies on sustained tension to hold its shape.
 Stuffing the pack into a tight bin can distort the frame geometry.
 A hook in a dry closet is all it needs.
-Osprey backs the pack with their All Mighty Guarantee, which covers repairs and replacements for the lifetime of the product.
+Osprey backs the pack with their All Mighty Guarantee, which covers repairs and replacements for the lifetime of the product

 The Osprey Hikelite 26: Our Verdict

 The one-size torso fit remains the most significant buying risk.
-If you fall outside the 15 to 22 inch torso range, you may want to look at Osprey’s Talon or Tempest lines.
+If you fall outside the 15 to 20 inch torso range, you may want to look at Osprey’s Talon or Tempest lines.
 If you like the idea of tensioned mesh but Osprey’s one-size frame does not fit your torso, the Gregory Citro 24 offers a similar ventilated carry with a slightly different harness geometry.

 Ultimately, the Osprey Hikelite 26 is one of the most straightforward buying decisions in the daypack market.
-Rather than overcomplicating things with endless pockets, Osprey focused on solving the warm-weather back-sweat problem perfectly at a mid-range ($$) price point.
-If your torso fits the one-size frame, this is a definitive, highly recommended addition to your gear closet that will make your summer hikes noticeably more comfortable.
+Rather than overcomplicating things with endless pockets, Osprey focused on solving the warm-weather back-sweat problem highly effectively at a mid-range ($$) price point.

 Ready to hit the trail?
 Check current pricing and availability below.